MicrosoftDocs/fabric-docs/docs/onelake/onelake-iceberg-tables.md

 # Use Iceberg tables with OneLake

-In Microsoft OneLake, you can create shortcuts to your Apache Iceberg tables and use them with the wide variety of Fabric workloads.
-This is possible using a feature called **metadata virtualization**, which makes those Iceberg tables look like Delta Lake tables from the point of view of the shortcut.
-When a table shortcut is created to an Iceberg table folder, OneLake automatically generates Delta Lake metadata (the Delta log) for that table and makes the metadata available virtually through the shortcut.
+In Microsoft OneLake, you can create shortcuts to your Apache Iceberg tables, enabling their use across the wide variety of Fabric workloads.
+This functionality is made possible through a feature called **metadata virtualization**, which allows Iceberg tables to be interpreted as Delta Lake tables from the shortcut's perspective.
+When you create a shortcut to an Iceberg table folder, OneLake automatically generates the corresponding Delta Lake metadata (the Delta log) for that table, making the Delta Lake metadata accessible through the shortcut.

 [!INCLUDE [feature-preview-note](../includes/feature-preview-note.md)]